broccolijs/broccoli-plugin/README.md

   constructor(inputNodes, options = {}) {
     super(inputNodes, {
       annotation: options.annotation
-      // see `options` in the bellow README to see a full list of constructor options });
+      // see `options` in the below README to see a full list of constructor options });
   }